 - Many mathematical errors are caught during the processing of the tax return and corrected by the IRS, so you may not need to correct these mistakes.

-- If you did not claim the correct filing status or you need to change your income, deductions or credits, you should file an amended or corrected return using Form 1040X, Amended U.S. Individual Income Tax Return.
+- If you didn't claim the correct filing status or you need to change your income, deductions, or credits, you should file an amended or corrected return using Form 1040X, Amended U.S. Individual Income Tax Return.

 When filing an amended or corrected return:

-- Please allow the IRS up to 16 weeks to process an amended return.
+- Allow the IRS up to 16 weeks to process the amended return.